Inquiry Question

 Fertilisation

 After the pollen grains have landed on the stigma of the flowers, they will begin to germinate.
-Some plants are self-sterile – they cannot self-pollinate: if pollen grains from the same plant land on the stigma, those pollen grains will not germinate.
-Only pollen grains from other plants will be able to germinate after pollination (cross-pollination).
-During germination, the pollen grains produce a pollen tube, when travels down the style and into the ovary.
+Some plants are self-sterile - they cannot self-pollinate: if pollen grains from the same plant land on the stigma, those pollen grains will not germinate.
+Only pollen grains from other plants can germinate after pollination (cross-pollination).
+During germination, the pollen grains produce a pollen tube, which travels down the style and into the ovary.
 The vegetative cells emerge from the pollen grains.
 In the pollen tube, each vegetative cell will divide mitotically to become two sperm cells.
 They move through the pollen tube towards the ovary.
 In the ovary are multiple ovules.
 Each ovule contains one haploid egg cell and two haploid polar nuclei.
 During fertilisation, one sperm cell fuses with the egg cell to form a diploid embryo.
 The other sperm cell fuses with the two polar nuclei to form the triploid endosperm.
 Eventually, these structures become the seed, while the remaining structures of the ovary become the fruit.

 A diagram of the formation of the pollen tube and the fertilisation of the egg cell and the polar nuclei by sperm cells.
 Image credit: CNI OpenStax.
 This image is distributed under the Creative Commons Attribution 4.0 International license.